Friday, April 30, 2010 by: David Gutierrez, staff writer for NaturalNews.com

 “We found that oral activated charcoal lessens atherosclerotic lesions in experimental mice with kidney damage,” researcher Valentina Kon said.
 “This is especially important because there is no effective treatment to reduce the high rate of cardiovascular mortality in patients with end-stage renal disease.”

 Patients with advanced kidney disease suffer a significantly elevated risk of developing hardened arteries (atherosclerosis), as well as a heightened risk of death from cardiovascular disease.

 Charcoal has a long history of use as a poison antidote, due to its ability to bind to molecules (adsorption) and remove them from the body.
-In modern times, activated charcoal -- designed to have a larger surface area and correspondingly higher adsorption capability -- has shown benefits far beyond poison control.
-It was shown success in reducing oxidative stress (linked to a number of chronic diseases); lowering levels of lipids, cholesterol and triglycerides in the blood, brain, heart and liver; and slowing the progression of chronic kidney disease, perhaps by removing toxins before they reach the kidneys.
+In modern times, activated charcoal—designed to have a larger surface area and correspondingly higher adsorption capability—has shown benefits far beyond poison control.
+It has shown success in reducing oxidative stress (linked to a number of chronic diseases); lowering levels of lipids, cholesterol and triglycerides in the blood, brain, heart and liver; and slowing the progression of chronic kidney disease, perhaps by removing toxins before they reach the kidneys.

 Although kidney function and blood pressure were similar between the two groups, rats that had been treated with activated charcoal had significantly lower levels of the oxidative stress markers that are correlated with blood vessel inflammation.

 Because it binds to vitamins, minerals and hormones as well as to unhealthy substances, activated charcoal should only be taken under medical supervision.”